Cluster candidates with massive quiescent galaxies at $z\sim2$: Discussion

 To see the efficiency of environmental quenching, we additionally calculate the quantity called quiescent fraction excess (QFE)\footnote{Some terminologies in the literature represent the same quantity: conversion fraction (\eg, \citealt{balogh16}), environmental quenching efficiency (\eg, \citealt{nantais16}).} defined as:

 where $f_\mathrm{Q,cluster}(M_*)$ and $f_\mathrm{Q,field}(M_*)$ are the quiescent fraction of member galaxies in cluster candidates and field, respectively.
-QFE indicates what fraction of field star-forming galaxies would be quenched if they were in a cluster environment.
+QFE quantifies the excess fraction of the galaxies that are quenched in the cluster environment but would remain star-forming if they were in the field, compared to the star-forming galaxies in the field.
 We show the QFEs in the right panel of Fig.~\ref{fig:QF}.
-The QFE of the candidates increases with stellar mass, suggesting that more massive galaxies are more easily quenched in the cluster environment at $z\sim2$.
+The QFE of the candidates increases with stellar mass, suggesting that more massive galaxies are more frequently quenched in the cluster environment at $z\sim2$.
 This trend is also reported at $z\lesssim1.5$ (\eg, \citealt{balogh16, vanderburg20, reeves21}).
 We confirm, for the first time, that this stellar-mass dependence of QFE holds in mature clusters up to $z\sim2$.

-For comparison, we overlay the QFEs derived by \citet{vanderburg20} and \citet{reeves21} in the right panel of Fig~\ref{fig:QF}.
+For comparison, we overlay the QFEs derived by \citet{vanderburg20} and \citet{reeves21} in the right panel of Fig.~\ref{fig:QF}.
 They use the spectroscopically confirmed cluster/group samples at $1<z<1.5$.
 The QFE of our cluster candidates is systematically lower than that of \citet{vanderburg20}, which has used a more massive ($\log{(M_{200}/M_\odot)}>14$) and low redshift cluster sample than ours.
 Meanwhile, our cluster candidates have a similar QFE value to \citet{reeves21}.
 The halo masses of \citet{reeves21}'s group sample are $13.6 < \log{(M_\mathrm{200}/M_\odot)}< 14.0$, comparable to the X-ray inferred mass of the CL1 ($\log{(M_{200}/M_\odot)} = 13.9$).
 This might indicate the similarity of the evolutionary phase between our cluster candidates and those of \citet{reeves21}.

+\citet{papovich18} have suggested the stellar-mass dependent quenching based on the stellar mass function at $1.5<z<2$ in a top quartile high-density environment.
+However, \citet{edward24} have not found evidence of mass-dependent quenching in their protocluster samples at $2.0<z<2.5$.
+At even higher redshifts ($z>2$), several individual protocluster studies also indicate the presence of mass-dependent quenching (e.g., \citealt{mcconachie22}).
+Our findings align with these previous studies.
+Compared to them, we construct a statistical sample of seven cluster candidates to capture the highest density environment at $z\sim2$ and provide statistical evidence of mass-dependent quenching.